 The Wilkinson Postdoctoral Fellowship is intended to encourage early-career scientists actively engaged in state-of-the-art research in scientific computing.
 The fellowship provides an exceptional opportunity for innovative research in computational mathematics and scientific computing on advanced computing architectures.

-The application must include a curriculum vitae (including publications, significant presentations, and links to preprints and software); a statement of research plan; and contact information for three non-Argonne scientists who will be submitting letters of recommendation.
-Letters should be submitted directly to firstname.lastname@example.org.
-In order to receive full consideration, applications and letters should be submitted by December 15, 2019; application materials will continue to be reviewed until January 15, 2020.
-The selection process is expected to conclude in early spring of 2020.
+The application must include a curriculum vitae (including publications, significant presentations, and links to preprints and software); a research proposal for a two-year self-directed research program (this should include a description of how this program builds on the applicant’s current research and interests); and contact information for three non-Argonne scientists who will be asked by Argonne to submit letters of recommendation.
+In order to receive full consideration, applications and letters should be submitted by December 1, 2023.
+The selection process is expected to conclude in early spring of 2024.

 For more details and to apply, see https://argonne.wd1.myworkdayjobs.com/Argonne_Careers/job/Lemont-IL-USA/Wilkinson-Postdoctoral-Fellowship-in-Scientific-Computing_416173.